emnify/product-docs/docs/quickstart/apn-configuration/android.md

 # Android

-When setting up an Android device with an emnify SIM, you need to follow these 4 steps:
+When setting up an Android-powered device with an emnify SIM, you need to follow these four steps:

 1. Go to **Settings** → **Mobile network**
 1. Go to **Mobile data**